bevyengine/rfcs/rfcs/cpu-particles.md

 Particles are created by appending the associated data to the end of each field of each Vec, and can be destroyed by calling `swap_remove` on the given particle's index.
+This creation/destruction scheme ensures that CPU time is only spent iterating over live particles, at the cost of particle identity stability.
 This also can be extended to allow spawning/destroying batches of particles efficiently.

+Without modifiers, a particle update requires a position update.
+Velocities are multiplied by delta time and added to existing poses and lifetimes are increased by the provided delta time.
+If the liftime of a particle is up, it is destroyed.

+Position, rotation, angular velocity, and velocity are represented as `glam::Vec4` with the rotation/angular velocity stored in the w component.
+This allows trivial vectorization of updating particle pose.
+May also be sped up further using fused multiply adds with delta time.

 When rendering, no local to world Mat4 needs to be computed CPU side, instead opting to calculate the matrix on the GPU via TRS in the vertex shader.
 This